 - the official records department of the institution that originally issued the document(s)

-Information and suggested wording for the confirmation of employment for 53C Bachelor of Paramedic Practice (Conversion pathway) applicants.
-Applicants for 53AR Bachelor of Paramedic Practice (Rozelle) or 53AH Bachelor of Paramedic Practice (Hobart) do not need to complete this letter.
+Applicants for Bachelor of Paramedic Practice (Rozelle) or Bachelor of Paramedic Practice (Hobart) (53A) do not need to supply a confirmation of employment letter.

 A personal competency statement allows you to meet the University's General Entry Requirements and to demonstrate that you have, through life experiences, the skills and abilities to be successful in a tertiary course.
 You will be assessed according to how well your written statement addresses all categories and associated indicators.